Spacial/awesome-csirt/README.md

 - [So You Want to Run a Red Team Operation](https://medium.com/@prsecurity_/how-to-build-an-internal-red-team-7957ec644695): I built a red team for a Forbes 30 company, and now I am sharing some pointers to help you build one in your organization.
 - [Alternative C2 for Red Teamers](https://medium.com/@MichaelKoczwara/alternative-c2-for-red-teamers-4ac8b4c3f4fe): [Koadic Command & Control Framework](https://github.com/zerosum0x0/koadic).
 Koadic C3 COM Command & Control - JScript RAT
 - [tunning tip](https://twitter.com/SBousseaden/status/1177131898797211654): if you plan to drop a dll and load directly via macro from within office (winword or excel), use the following path %localappdata%\assembly\tmp\<rand>\a.b.c.dll (it's a busy tmp folder and I doubt EDRs will notify on every file creation in that folder)
+- [In-Memory-Only ELF Execution (Without tmpfs)](https://magisterquis.github.io/2018/03/31/in-memory-only-elf-execution.html): In which we run a normal ELF binary on Linux without touching the filesystem (except /proc).

 ## DNS